christyyjj/habit-tracker-garden/README.md

 # Habit Tracker Garden
 A react-vite project working with Vanilla CSS <br>
-Reimagine habit tracking by integrating it with a engaging virtual garden
+Reimagine habit tracking by integrating it with an engaging virtual garden

 [Project Demo](melodious-stardust-b25500.netlify.app/)